Healthdirect Free Australian health advice you can count on.

 What causes lung cancer?

-Cancers are usually caused by genetic changes (mutations) in your body’s cells.
+Cancers are usually caused by genetic changes (mutations) in your body’s cells that happen during your life.

 There are many factors that increase your risk of developing cancer, including the following:

-• Family history —some genetic mutations that may cause cancer can be passed from parent to child.
-If you have a family history of lung cancer, you may be at a higher risk of developing lung cancer yourself.
+• Family history — if you have a family history of lung cancer, you may be at a higher risk of developing lung cancer yourself.

-• Exposure to certain elements — significant exposure to substances such as asbestos, radon and some heavy metals may increase your risk of developing lung cancer.
+• Exposure to certain elements and air pollution — significant exposure to substances such as asbestos, radon and some heavy metals may increase your risk of developing lung cancer.

 When should I see my doctor?

-You should see your doctor right away if you have new symptoms that concern you, especially those listed above.
-This is particularly important if you have risk factors for lung cancer such as a history of lung disease, a family history of lung cancer or you are a smoker.
+You should see your doctor right away if you have new symptoms that concern you.
+This is particularly important if you have risk factors for lung cancer such smoking, a history of lung disease or a family history of lung cancer.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.